-Tibet Travel Permit is the official document that allows foreign traveler to enter Tibet.
+Tibet Travel Permit is the official document that allows foreign travelers to enter Tibet.
 It is granted by the Tibet Tourism Bureau.
 A Tibet Travel Permit is also called Tibet Entry Permit or TTB permit.

 What do I need to do to obtain the Tibet Travel Permit?

-You will need to provide us with high quality scanned copies of your passport and China visa, and the following information as well.
+You will need to provide us with high-quality scanned copies of your passport and China visa, and the following information as well.
 Then we can help you get the Tibet Travel Permit.

 - Full name